pvdz/zeparser3/tests/testcases/parser/statements_and_declarations/cannot_nest_a_declaration_inside_a_non-block_statement/function/generator/label.md

 `````
 throws: Parser error!
-  Function declaration is only allowed as direct child of a label with web compat mode enabled in sloppy mode
+  A "labelled function declaration" can not be a generator

 foo: function *f() {}
                ^------- error
 `````

 ### Strict mode